-The UAB Medicine Division of Endocrinology, Diabetes, and Metabolism diagnoses and treats disorders of the endocrine system, which consists of numerous glands and hormones that regulate many of the body’s functions.
-These functions include metabolism, the process by which the body converts food and drink into energy, and the glands include the pituitary, thyroid, parathyroids, pancreas, adrenals, and gonads.
-Common endocrine conditions include hyperparathyroidism, adrenal cancer, pancreatic and other neuroendocrine tumors, thyroid disease, thyroid cancer, and multiple endocrine neoplasias (MENs).
+The UAB Medicine Division of Endocrinology, Diabetes, and Metabolism diagnoses and treats disorders of the endocrine system, which includes numerous glands and hormones that regulate many of the body’s functions.
+These functions include metabolism, the process by which the body converts food and drink into energy, and the glands include the pituitary, thyroid, parathyroid, adrenal, gonad, and pancreas.

-UAB endocrinology services are provided at five clinics within The Kirklin Clinic of UAB Hospital:
+Endocrinology services are provided at several outpatient clinics within The Kirklin Clinic of UAB Hospital, including the following:

 - Endocrinology Clinic